 Edinburgh Castle is made up of lots of different shapes.
 Each shape was chosen carefully to make the castle stronger, easier to defend or just to look nice.

-Round your house, or when out for a walk find the following shapes.
-Why do you think each item is that shape?
+Try to find the shapes listed below around your house or when you're out for a walk.
+Why do you think each item you find is that shape?

 A different angle

 Accurate measurements were essential when building castles.
 Builders used lots of different ways of measuring over the years including string, sticks, compasses and even body parts!

 Have a go at working out the height of a tree, pole or building - either at school, in the garden or when out for a walk.

 - Pick a landmark and stand at its base.
 Estimate its height and remember your estimate.

 - Walk away, stopping regularly to look between your legs

 - Stop walking when you can see the top of the landmark between your legs.